Faucaria bosscheana (A.Berger) Schwantes

 Faucaria bosscheana var. bosscheana, Faucaria paucidens, Faucaria kendrewensis, Faucaria peersii, Mesembryanthemum bosscheanum, Faucaria albidens, Faucaria haagei

-Faucaria bosscheana is a small, succulent plant up to 2 inches (5 cm) tall.
-The leaves are light green and quite variable in shape.
-They are pale green to gray-green, triangular, with 2 to 3 or no teeth and up to 1.6 inches (4 cm) long and up to 0.4 inch (1 cm) wide.
+Faucaria bosscheana is a small succulent plant that grows up to 2 inches (5 cm) tall.
+Leaves are light green and quite variable in shape.
+They are pale green to gray-green, triangular, with 2 to 3 or no teeth, up to 1.6 inches (4 cm) long and up to 0.4 inch (1 cm) wide.
 Flowers are bright yellow, up to 2 inches (5 cm) in diameter and appear from late fall to early winter.

 USDA hardiness zone 9ba to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).

 How to Grow and Care

 Faucarias are mostly spring and fall growers.
 The various species make excellent pot subjects and have been cultivated in Europe for over three hundred years.
-They need good drainage but with a little shade they will do just fine even with extreme heat, although they do stop growing then, and they need water every few days.
-When they lack water, as many other mesembs, the stems die and some of the rosettes are not connected to the roots by any living tissue.
+They need good drainage but with a little shade, they will do just fine even with extreme heat, although they do stop growing then, and they need water every few days.
+When they lack water, like many other mesembs, the stems die and some of the rosettes are not connected to the roots by any living tissue.
 When found in time, the rosettes can be used as cuttings and keep in the shade in a barely moist medium until the temperature cools down in the fall.